Skip to main content

 A.R.S. § 14-10901

-Arizona requires trustees to follow the prudent investor rule when managing trust assets.
+Trustees must follow the prudent investor rule when managing trust assets.
 This means investing with reasonable care, skill, and caution.
-However, the trust document itself can modify, expand, or even eliminate this standard if the settlor chooses.
+The trust document can modify, expand, or even eliminate this standard if the settlor chooses.

 Title 14, ARIZONA TRUST CODE